Meet the leaders transforming our cities

 Michael Feigelson NL

-CEO of the Van Leer Group
+CEO of Van Leer Foundation

 Michael Feigelson has worked for Van Leer since 2007.
 Prior to his current role as CEO, he served as the Executive Director of the Bernard van Leer Foundation from 2014–2019.